skyfox69/jsapi/README.md

 ## API models

-Top-level parameters and nested object parameters are wrapped by instances of `Jsapi::Model::Base` by default.
-To add custom model methods this class can be extended within the specification of an API component, for example:
+By default, the parameters returned by the `params` method of a controller are wrapped by an instance of `Jsapi::Model::Base`.
+Parameter names are converted to snake case.
+This allows parameter values to be read by Ruby-stylish methods, even if parameter names are represented in camel case.

+Additional model methods can be added by a `model` block, for example:

 ```ruby
 api_schema 'IntegerRange' do